3 day Intervenor Training!

 Ideal if you wish to develop your work with individuals who are Deafblind or wish to work as an Intervenor

-Three days intensive training, professional mentoring throughout the course and a bespoke support visit to your setting
+Three days intensive training, professional mentoring throughout the course and an optional support visit to your setting

 We can develop bespoke training and workshops to meet your requirements on all aspects of sensory impairment including advice and updates on national developments and best practice in the sensory field.